Search

 With the increased interest in deep learning in recent years, there has been an explosion of machine learning tools.
 In recent years, deep learning frameworks such as PyTorch, TensorFlow, Keras, Chainer, and others have been introduced and developed at a rapid pace.
 These frameworks provide neural network units, cost functions, and optimizers to assemble and train neural network models.

 Using artificial neural networks is an important approach for drawing inferences and making predictions when analyzing large and complex data sets.
-TensorFlow and PyTorch are two widely-used machine learning frameworks that support artificial neural network models.
+TensorFlow and PyTorch are two popular machine learning frameworks supporting ANN models.

 pytorch vs tensorflow comparison in popularity